 Beware of high service fees.
 If you suddenly have an issue with your fridge, it may come at a time when you don’t have the money.
 So, when researching a home warranty company, always compare companies according to how low or high the service fee is.

 You should be able to afford these service fees on top of your monthly payment.
-If you can’t, you’re looking at the wrong home warranty company.
+You’re looking at the wrong home warranty company if you can't.

 What You Should Consider When Buying a Home Warranty in Florida

-Before you purchase a home warranty, be sure to read its terms and conditions and the exclusion list.
+Before purchasing a home warranty, read its terms and conditions and the exclusion list.